Information Design in the Principal-Agent Problem: Dropping the Limited Liability Assumption

-As in Theorem~\ref{thm:utility_averse} proof --- for all contracts, the agent prefers action $1$ over the actions $i\notin \braces*{0,a}$.
-Moreover, the agent's utilities at actions $1$ and $a$ for the contract $t_*=\parentheses*{z_{*},0}$ are $0$; thus, by the tiebreak rule, she takes action $a$ under $t_*$, yielding utility of $x$ to the principal.
+As in Theorem~\ref{thm:utility_averse} proof --- it is enough to consider the case $w_1\geq w_0$; moreover, for all contracts, the agent prefers action $1$ over the actions $i\notin \braces*{0,a}$.
+Moreover, the agent's utilities at actions $0$, $1$, and $a$ for the contract $t_*=\parentheses*{z_{*},0}$ are $0$; thus, by the tiebreak rule, she takes action $a$ under $t_*$, yielding utility of $x$ to the principal.
 It remains to show that $t_*$ is the optimal contract for the principal.
 To this end --- it is enough to prove that there exists an optimal contract $t=\parentheses*{t^1,t^2}$ with $t^2\geq 0$.\footnote{From this point, we can finish as in Theorem~\ref{thm:utility_averse} proof.}